 Trattoria Angiolino– Located on Via Santo Spirito, I dig this place because there is a bar space, the service is cordially kitsch Italian, the food is traditional and decent.
 Try to score a chair at the bar and order the tagliata (tender red in the middle grilled sliced steak) with wine, they have a pleasant selection of red wine to match.
 Address: Via di Santo Spirito, 36/R Phone: 055 239 8976

 Il Santino- Also in the Oltrarno on Via Santo Spirito, I enjoy coming on my own.
 Perhaps because the locale is probably too small to enjoy with friends.
-Although owned by Il Santo Bevitore, a restaurant gone seriously downhill, the charcuterie boards and small plates (i.e. bowls of pappa al pomodoro bread/tomato soup and raw tartare) plus wine are unbeatable.
+Although owned by Il Santo Bevitore, a restaurant gone seriously downhill for my personal obeservation, the charcuterie boards and small plates (i.e. bowls of pappa al pomodoro bread/tomato soup and raw tartare) plus wine are unbeatable.
 Address: Via di Santo Spirito, 60/R

-La Ménagère- While I’m not a huge fan of La Ménagère apart from coffee, dolci, cocktails, smoothies and juices, I can appreciate the simple menu, quality libations & hip atmosphere for those wanting to dine solo and not on heavy traditional Tuscan fare.
+La Ménagère- While I’m not a huge fan of La Ménagère apart from coffee, dolci, cocktails, smoothies and juices, I can appreciate the simple menu, acceptable cocktails & hip atmosphere for those wanting to dine solo and not on heavy traditional Tuscan fare.
 Address: Via de’ Ginori, 8 (near San Lorenzo & Mercato Centrale)

 La Divina Pizza- This pizzeria does pizza al taglio best, the square pizza cut and sold by weight with a myriad of intriguing toppings on dough made meticulously well with stone ground Italian-grown grain and allowing dough to ferment the old-fashioned way: slow and natural.
 I will suggest you stick to the pizza al taglio, I wasn’t enthused the one time I got a pizza “tonda” (round).
 Very chill spot to fix a pizza hankering if traveling solo and anyone who goes here has a soul with good pizza taste.
 Address: Borgo Allegri, 50/red (near Piazza dei Ciompi, Sant’Ambrogio)